Anti-vax, pro-ivermectin measures advance in Kansas Senate

 “This is a very dangerous bill,” said Sen. Cindy Holscher, a Kansas City-area Democrat.
 “It was dangerous before.
 It’s even more dangerous now.”

-Steffen disclosed during a committee hearing last month that the State Board of Healing Arts has been investigating him since the summer of 2020 over his public statements about COVID-19.
+Steffen disclosed during a committee hearing last month that the State Board of Healing Arts has been investigating him since 2020 over his public statements about COVID-19.
 He has said the investigation is not about his care for patients as an anesthesiologist and pain-management specialist from Hutchinson, a city of 40,000 residents about 50 miles (80 kilometers) northwest of Wichita.
-He also has suggested the investigation is designed to intimidate him.

-Under the bill, if parents claimed religious exemptions from any vaccine mandate, the school or day care would not be allowed to investigate their beliefs.
+Under the bill, a school or day care could not investigate the beliefs of a parent who claimed religious exemptions from any vaccine mandate.
 That mirrors a law enacted in November for workers seeking to avoid federal COVID-19 vaccine mandates.

 “All we’re doing is reaffirming the people’s religious rights,” said Sen. Mike Thompson, a conservative Kansas City-area Republican.

+But Marcus Baltzell, a lobbyist for Kansas’ largest teachers union, said the measure would make schools less safe.

-Steffen and Thompson also falsely asserted that COVID-19 vaccines and childhood immunizations are unsafe.
-Steffen has said he’s tried to write ivermectin prescriptions but cannot get pharmacists to fill them.
+As for ivermectin, Steffen has said he’s tried to write prescriptions but cannot get pharmacists to fill them.

-Kansas law allows doctors to write prescriptions for off-label uses of drugs, but the state medical board still requires doctors to do “what a reasonable physician would have done under the same or similar circumstance.”
-Also, pharmacists can refuse to fill any prescription based on their professional judgment.
-Medical groups and state officials say off-label uses account for roughly 20% of prescriptions filled in Kansas.
+Kansas law allows doctors to write prescriptions for off-label uses, but the state medical board still requires doctors to do “what a reasonable physician would have done under the same or similar circumstance.”

 The Food and Drug Administration has approved ivermectin to treat infections of lice, roundworms and other tiny parasites in humans.
 The FDA has tried to debunk claims that animal-strength versions of the drug can help fight COVID-19, warning that large doses can cause nausea, vomiting, diarrhea, seizures, delirium and even death.